joaotavora/eglot/README.md

 - `M-x eglot-stderr-buffer` if the LSP server is printing useful debug information in stderr, jumps to a buffer with these contents.

+- `M-x eglot-signal-didChangeConfiguration` updates the LSP server configuration according to the value of the variable `eglot-workspace-configuration`, which you may, for example set in a `.dir-locals` file.`

 There are *no keybindings* specific to Eglot, but you can bind stuff in `eglot-mode-map`, which is active as long as Eglot is managing a file in your project.
 The commands don't need to be Eglot-specific,